0xCrypt0nic/SolidityJourney2025/weeks/week8/day1/README.md

   - "MetaMask not found"?
 Install MetaMask extension.
   - "ABI not found"?
 Copy ABI from Hardhat (`artifacts/contracts/TokenInteractor.sol/TokenInteractor.json`) or Remix.
   - "Provider not connected"?
 Switch MetaMask to Sepolia.
-- Take a screenshot of the frontend showing connected MetaMask or balance display.